 - Did you just come from a bar?

 However, drivers should maintain a polite demeanor while at a DUI checkpoint.
+Refusing to answer questions could make the officer look for other reasons to stop you, question you further, search your car, perform sobriety tests, or take additional steps.
+Maintain your composure and be polite.
 Arguing with a law enforcement officer can worsen a driver’s legal situation.

 Rights Associated with DUI Testing in California